Posted on: January 31, 2023

 3. Really emphasise the wider value of your product or service

-Throughout the sales process, it is important to stress the wider benefits the customer will gain from this purchase.
-If you feel a customer is going to be sensitive to the price, ensure they understand how, say, this purchase will save them hassle or time.
-It may be the purchase will help them to solve an issue they have, or achieve something as effortlessly as possible which they have been failing to accomplish.
+Throughout the sales process, it is important to share the wider benefits the customer will gain from this purchase.
+If a customer is sensitive to price, ensure they understand how this purchase will save them hassle or time.
+Helping them to solve an issue or achieve something with less effort has real value.

-We work a lot with lawyers and accountants who don’t have the reputation for being cheap, but who do have a reputation for helping their clients to save time and money.
-This is particularly the case if those clients did their accounts/legal work themselves… and then got them wrong.
-Think of the cost and time implications which would ensue in order to sort the mess out and fend off fines or demands from the likes of HMRC or an employment tribunal.
+We regularly work with lawyers and accountants who don’t have a reputation for being cheap, but who do have a reputation for helping clients to save time and money.
+They also help their clients avoid making costly mistakes (which also cost time and money to then sort out).
+Think of the implications which would ensue in order to sort out the mess and fend off fines/demands from the likes of HMRC or an employment tribunal.

 4. Change the spec if you change the price